pdrittenhouse/wp-content-cleaner/readme.txt

 = 1.0 =
 * Initial release

-== Upgrade Notice ==
+### Upgrade Notice

 = 3.5 =
-Important architecture update that improves settings management and adds advanced caching for cleaning settings to enhances performance, and adds rate limiting to log operations for improved security.
+Major architecture update that improves settings management, adds DOM-based processing for more efficient cleaning, adds advanced caching for cleaning settings to enhances performance, and adds rate limiting to log operations for improved security.
 Fixes compatibility issues with certain WordPress configurations, including an improved test cleaner display and more accurate Word markup detection.

 = 3.4 =
 Major performance update with optimized processing for large content blocks, smart caching, improved font handling, and memory usage reduction.
 Adds "Strip All Styles" option for complete removal of style attributes.